Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 BUGS and swatting them!

-MAJOR problems with displaying VAVBAR correctlty - might reconsider usie of Bootstrap.
+MAJOR problems with displaying NAVBAR correctly - might reconsider usie of Bootstrap.
 Problem arises on responsive resizing down to to mobile now even though my origial design was workibg fine there on start-up.
+Came across a difficulty with text below rows of photograph not aligning properly.
+Top heights of text are different